Daremonic/payswitch-docs/features/payment-flows-and-management/payment-links.md

 * Substitute for Cash-on-delivery and point-of-sale
 * Streamlining over-the-phone transactions

-### How to configure Payment links through Hyperswitch API?
+### How to configure Payment links through PaySwitcher API?

 #### Prerequisites

-* Create a Hyperswitch account via the [dashboard](https://app.payswitcher.com/register) and create a profile ([read more](../account-management/multiple-accounts-and-profiles.md))
+* Create a PaySwitcher account via the [dashboard](https://app.payswitcher.com/register) and create a profile ([read more](../account-management/multiple-accounts-and-profiles.md))
 * Add a payment processor to you account

 #### Using Payment links